qmk/qmk_firmware/tmk_core/protocol/chibios/README.md

 - STM32F0x2 chips can do crystal-less USB, but they still need a 3.3V voltage regulator.
 - The BOOT0 pin should be tied to GND.
 - For a hardware way of accessing the in-built DFU bootloader, in addition to the reset button, put another button between the BOOT0 pin and 3V3.
 - For breathing the caps lock LED during the suspended state ("sleep LED"), it is desirable to have that LED on a hardware PWM pin (there's usually plenty of those, look for TIMERs in the datasheet).
+However this is not strictly necessary, because instead of direct output of a timer to a pin (better of course), it is easy to define timer callbacks in ChibiOS that turn on/off an arbitrary pin.

-## ChibiOS-supported MCUs (as of 3.0.1)
+## ChibiOS-supported MCUs (as of 3.0.2)

 - Pretty much all STM32 chips.
 - There is also support for AVR8, but the USB stack is not implemented for them yet, and also the kernel itself takes about 1k of RAM.
 I think people managed to get ChibiOS running on atmega32[8p/u4] though.
-- There is some support for K20 and KL25 Freescale chips (i.e. Teensy 3.0, mchck, FRDM-KL25Z, FRDM-K20D50M), but again, no USB stack yet.
+- There is some support for K20x and KL2x Freescale chips (i.e. Teensy 3.0, mchck, FRDM-KL25Z, FRDM-K20D50M), but again, no official USB stack yet.
+This is being worked on, see the `kinetis` branch of [my ChibiOS fork](https://github.com/flabbergast/ChibiOS).
+It supports also Teensy LC, 3.1 and FRDM-KL26Z.
 - I've seen community support for Nordic NRF51822 (the chip in Adafruit's Bluefruit bluetooth-low-energy boards), but not sure about the extent.